alex-sir/pomotimer/README.md

 * Keyboard Shortcuts - For faster use.
 * Preferences - Customize the timer in the settings menu.
 * Notifications - Get alerted when a time session finishes.
+* Local Storage - All preferences are saved locally.

 ## Tech